ifecog/Taxi-API/README.md

 ## Sources
 This REST API is inspired by Andrew Kaliba's 'Developing a Real-Time Taxi App with Django Channels and React' [@testdrivenio](https://github.com/testdrivenio/taxi-react-app.git)

+## Contributions

+Contributions to Cartify are welcome and encouraged!
+If you have any bug reports, feature requests, or improvements, please submit them as issues or pull requests on the GitHub repository.

+## License

+Cartify is licensed under the [MIT License](https://github.com/ifecog/Cartify/blob/main/LICENSE).
+You are free to use, modify, and distribute the application for personal or commercial purposes.